mkwak/tsens/README.md

 4. run 'list8833.php' to navigate recorded data

 # further notes
+  * developed and tested under PHP 7 (GD enabled), mysql 8, and Apache 2
   * total number of recording less than 60 won't be visible on the list page (line 10 on 'list8833.php')

 # etc